dribdat/awesome-hackathon/README.md

 > These are frameworks, utilities and online tools for solving a variety of issues that hackathon organizers commonly face.
 They often have some way of integrating with the platforms above.

-### Promoting

-- [Hackalist](https://github.com/Hackalist/Hackalist.github.io) -  A list of upcoming hackathons from around the world.

 ### Organizing

-- [Planning Kit](https://hackathon-planning-kit.org/) - Get information about how to design a hackathon that fits your needs.
 - [BoilerBot](https://github.com/BoilerMake/boilerbot) - Take control of your Slack by creating groups, assigning tasks, and more.
 - [Hubot-RedisRed](https://github.com/Detry322/hubot-redisred) - As well as [hubot-group](https://github.com/anishathalye/hubot-group), [hubot-conf](https://github.com/anishathalye/hubot-conf), [hubot-shortcut](https://github.com/anishathalye/hubot-shortcut) by HackMIT are [Hubot](https://hubot.github.com/) plugins to make organizing easier.
+- [Planning Kit](https://hackathon-planning-kit.org/) - Get information about how to design a hackathon that fits your needs.

+### Promoting

+- [Hackathon Sponsorship](https://github.com/Neuro-Hack/sponsorship#readme)🕶️  - A crowdsourced 'Awesome List' of companies to contact.
+- [Hackalist](https://github.com/Hackalist/Hackalist.github.io#readme) - A list of upcoming hackathons from around the world.
+- [Hack Club](https://github.com/hackclub/hackathons#readme) - A curated list of hackathons organized for high schoolers.

 ### Teambuilding